-(Either semester-Course is offered as needed/3 credits) A study in depth of a subject selected according to the special interests of the students and those of the staff.
+A study in depth of a subject selected according to the special interests of the students and those of the faculty.

 M.A.
 IN HUMAN SCIENCES

 The Master of Arts in the Human Sciences offers an interdisciplinary approach to education in the human sciences, particularly as they relate to the problems of contemporary society and its people.
 The goal of the program is to enrich the understanding and skills of individuals in their professional and civic roles.
 It is open to qualified applicants to the Graduate School.